tytydraco/yessleep/out/The_dog_that_tried_to_kill_me_is_back.md

 It’s the first dog to be friendly to me since Sparky.

-That’s because it’s not a dog, I realize with horror.
+That’s because it’s not a dog, I realized with horror.
 I first noticed the scar around its eye, the same eye I stabbed the coyote in.
 Then I saw those unforgettable, bent, crooked ears, just like Sparky’s.

-My back touches the wall, and I pass out.
+My back touched the wall, and I pass out.